digitalideation/gencg_h2501/SW04/day03.md

 ### Lesson 3: Clock / Time

-In this lesson, we explored the concept of time as a design material in generative systems.
-We learned how to visually and conceptually represent time, considering both linear and cyclical models of time, and how to map time variables to visual elements.
+In this lesson, I explored the concept of time as a design material in generative systems.
+I learned how to visually and conceptually represent time, considering both linear and cyclical models of time, and how to map time variables to visual elements.

 **Key Concepts:**
 - Linear vs. cyclical time representation